mikedecr/nvim/README.md

 # Migration to Lazy:

 [Packer is unmaintained](https://github.com/wbthomason/packer.nvim).
-This configuration is migrating to Lazy for package management.
+This configuration has migrated to Lazy.nvim for package management.

-See the [lazy](https://github.com/mikedecr/nvim/tree/lazy) branch of this repo, soon to become Default branch.
+- If proceeding with lazy, you should clean out your local packer install directory.
+  Failure to do so may cause conflicts (esp. with Treesitter, see [here](https://www.reddit.com/r/neovim/comments/128exsu/treesitter_always_compiling_parsers_on_startup/))
+- Alternatively: checkout a [legacy Packer branch](https://github.com/mikedecr/nvim/tree/legacy-packer) (unmaintained).

 # Neovim Configs